 Ancient Agora of Athens, Athens (must see)

-The ancient Agora, or marketplace, sits beneath the revered hill of the Acropolis.
-This sprawling site now contains the remnants of what was once a vast and intricate complex.
+The ancient Agora of Athens sits beneath the revered hill of the Acropolis.
+This sprawling site contains the remnants of what was once a vast and intricate marketplace complex.
 In ancient times, the Agora served as the beating heart of public life in the city-state of Athens.
-Numerous administrative buildings, temples, altars, stoas (roofed arcades filled with shops), and fountain houses were constructed around the open square, which took its final shape in the 2nd century AD.
-Common citizens would gather to engage in political discussions and participate in the voting process for proposed laws.
-It was within the council buildings, law courts, and streets of the Agora that democracy took root and thrived.
+Numerous administrative buildings, temples, altars, and roofed shopping arcades known as 'stoas', as well as fountains were constructed around the open square, which took its final shape in the 2nd century AD.
+Common citizens would gather here to engage in political discussions and participate in the voting process for proposed laws.
+It was within the Agora council buildings, law courts, and streets that democracy took root and thrived.

-In 507 BC, Athenian leader Cleisthenes introduced a system of political reforms he termed "demokratia", or "rule by the people", which consisted of three distinct institutions: the "ekklesia", a sovereign governing body responsible for drafting laws and shaping foreign policy; the "boule", a council comprising representatives from the ten Athenian tribes; and the "dikasteria", popular courts where citizens presented cases to a panel of randomly selected jurors.
-Although Athenian democracy endured for only two centuries, it stands as one of ancient Greece's most enduring legacies to the modern world.
+In 507 BC, Athenian leader Cleisthenes introduced a system of political reforms which he termed "demokratia", or the "rule of the people".
+This consisted of three distinct institutions, such as the "ekklesia", a sovereign governing body responsible for drafting laws and shaping foreign policy; the "boule", a council of representatives from the ten Athenian tribes; and the "dikasteria" – popular courts where citizens presented cases to a panel of randomly selected jurors.
+Although Athenian democracy lasted only two centuries, it stands as one of ancient Greece's most enduring legacies to the modern world.

-Beyond its role as the city's political center, the Agora also served as a venue for religious ceremonies, commercial transactions, theatrical and musical performances, and even athletic competitions.
-Here too was the state prison where Socrates was charged and put to death in 399 BC, as well as the city mint responsible for minting Athens' silver currency.
+Beyond its role as the city's political center, the Agora also served as a venue for religious ceremonies, commercial transactions, theatrical and musical shows, and even athletic competitions.
+The city mint producing Athens' silver currency was here, just as the state prison in which philosopher Socrates was executed in 399 BC.

 Tips:

-Admission to the on-site museum is included in the Agora ticket, and you can view some remarkable artifacts there.
+Admission to the on-site museum is included in the Agora ticket.
 Water fountains and restrooms are conveniently located nearby.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Athens.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.